Traveling Around Louisiana

-Bunkie hosts the 32nd annual LA Corn Festival June 7-9 at the Haas Auditorium and festival grounds with corny contests, great music, awesome food, and a carnival.
+In June, Bunkie hosts the 33rd Annual Louisiana Corn Festival (June 13-15) at the Haas Auditorium and festival grounds with corny contests, live music, Louisiana food, and a carnival.

 Louisiana’s longest running 4th of July Celebration and the Avoyelles Arts and Music Festival take place July 4 in downtown Marksville.
 This family fest is free to the public.

 Visit TravelAvoyelles.com or Travel Avoyelles on Facebook for a complete listing of events.

 Central Louisiana is a little-known art lover’s paradise.
 The Alexandria Museum of Art (AMOA) is a world-class museum hosting a permanent collection with 800 pieces, including prominent 20th and 21st Century Louisiana and Southern artists.
 AMOA host a variety of exhibits throughout the year and currently features Sordid & Sacred: The Beggars in Rembrandt’s Etchings and Concrete & Adrift: On the Poverty Line through June 22.
 In November, The Pelican State Goes to War: Louisiana in World War II will go on display.

 River Oaks Square Arts Center (ROSAC) is another important piece of Central Louisiana’s artistic allure.
 ROSAC provides a variety of educational programs and hosts three galleries of contemporary visual art and fine crafts as well as a gallery gift shop with gifts from over 200 artists.
 A particularly unique attribute of ROSAC is the artist-in-residence program currently hosting 35 artists.

 Performing arts also abound in Central Louisiana with Coughlin-Saunders Performing Arts Center, Kress Theater, Lagniappe Theater Company, and Louisiana College all hosting live performances throughout the year.